If you are outside of the U.S. when you are invited to Fermilab as an employee or a visitor, you will need to obtain a Visa Stamp.

 The security clearances are conducted against international and U.S. criminal, immigration, and other databases.
 In some cases, security clearances are completed within a few days.
 In other cases, the security clearances take two or more weeks – in some cases, it can take months.
 In rare circumstances, the security investigation might generate an adverse preliminary answer, which the Consulate then generally double-checks, and which then takes more time.

 If, at the conclusion of your interview, the Consular Officer indicates that your visa application will undergo administrative processing, please email the Visa Office.
 Neither the U.S. Consulate nor Fermilab can speed up the time taken for security clearances, by law.

 5. Contact Fermilab to confirm your travel plans, and Travel to the U.S.

-Contact the Visa Office and your Recruiter to alert us to your travel plans and anticipated arrival.
+Contact the Visa Office and your Recruiter/Point of Contact to alert us to your travel plans and anticipated arrival.

-Documents needed to enter U.S. depending on each visa status
+Documents needed to enter the U.S. depending on each visa status

-A foreign national or alien entering the U.S. is generally required to present a passport and valid visa issued by a U.S. Consular Official, unless they are a citizen of a country eligible for the Visa Waiver Program, or are a lawful permanent resident of the U.S. or a citizen of Canada.
+A foreign national or alien entering the U.S. is generally required to present (1) a passport, and (2) a valid visa issued by a U.S. Consular Official, unless they are a citizen of a country eligible for the Visa Waiver Program, or are a lawful permanent resident of the U.S. or a citizen of Canada.